Scottish Tartans Museum

 The Scottish Tartans

-Museum is a non-profit 501(c)3 organization, governed by a
+Museum is a non-profit organisation, governed by a volunteer

-volunteer Board of Trustees, dedicated to the history and
+Board of Trustees, dedicated to the history and traditions of

 The museum was founded by The Scottish Tartans Society (STS),